cesca95/TeleoperatedGroundRobot/src/controller/README.md

     ```bash
     mosquitto
     ```
-1. In another terminal tab launch the controller and all the other nodes (inside the launch file you cold comment components not needed, for example those for the simulation)
+1. In another terminal tab launch the controller and all the other nodes (inside the launch file you could comment components not needed, for example those for the simulation)
 	```bash
     roslaunch controller controller.launch